FactCHD: Benchmarking Fact-Conflicting Hallucination Detection: Experiments

 We categorize tool-enhanced ChatGPT as the \textbf{Truth Seeker}, which aims to make informed judgments by seeking external knowledge.
-However, it is inevitable that the information returned by external knowledge sources may be incomplete, erroneous, or redundant, thus potentially misleading the large-scale model.
-On the other hand, the detect-specific expert as the \textbf{Truth Guardian} relies on its own knowledge and expertise in the task, tending towards more conservative predictions.
-To address these challenges, we propose the {\ourmodel} framework inspired by the ``Triangulation for Truth'' theory, involving verifying and confirming information by cross-referencing multiple independent sources or perspectives.
-Specifically, we fine-tune ChatGPT with over 10 examples as a \textbf{Fact Verdict Manager} and collect evidence from different angles or viewpoints to enhance the reliability and accuracy of the obtained truth or conclusion.
-Table \ref{tab:main_results} demonstrates that our model, compared to Lamma2-7b-chat-LoRA and GPT-3.5-turbo (tool), exhibits improvements.
-This finding further underscores the effectiveness of triangulation in mitigating errors and inconsistencies that may arise from relying on a single source or method, thereby facilitating a more comprehensive and robust understanding of the truth.
+However, the information returned by external knowledge sources may inevitably be incomplete, erroneous, or redundant, thus potentially misleading the large-scale model.
+On the other hand, the detect-specific expert as the \textbf{Truth Guardian} relies on its knowledge and expertise in the task, tending towards more conservative predictions.
+To address these challenges, we propose the {\ourmodel} framework inspired by the ``Triangulation for Truth'' theory, involving verifying and confirming information by cross-referencing multiple independent perspectives.
+Figure~\ref{fig:truth} illustrates our approach of fine-tuning ChatGPT as a \textbf{Fact Verdict Manager}, leveraging the output and knowledge from \textbf{Truth Seeker} and \textbf{Truth Guardian} to boost conclusion reliability.
+Table \ref{tab:main_results} reveals our model's superior performance to Lamma2-7b-chat-LoRA and GPT-3.5-turbo (tool), highlighting the benefits of triangulation in reducing single-source error and enhancing truth verification.